deckerweb/connect-polylang-elementor/README.md

 ## Description

-Connect the Polylang multilingual plugin with Elementor Page Builder: This plugin will make Elementor and Polylang show the correct language templates, especially with Elementor Pro Theme Builder.
-Plus: native Polylang Language Switcher Elementor widget, new Dynamic Tags, and Polylang links added to the Elementor Finder feature.
+Connect the Polylang multilingual plugin with Elementor Page Builder: This plugin will make Elementor and Polylang **show the correct language templates**, especially with Elementor Pro Theme Builder.
+Plus: native **Polylang Language Switcher Elementor widget**, new Dynamic Tags, and Polylang links added to the **Elementor Finder** feature.

 ### What the Plugin Does